 And even if you hate small talk, there are hundreds of ways to enter a trance (or put someone in one).
 Most are so mundane you’d never even suspect it.

 Do you want to know the difference between a hypnotist and the average person?
 A hypnotist controls a process that the average person does without thinking.
 A hypnotist does it better, more often and deliberately.

-So, can a person accidentally hypnosis someone?
+So, can someone accidentally hypnosis someone else?
 They can’t not.
 It’s a natural part of how the human brain operates.
 The skill comes in deliberately hypnotising someone and then using the trance.

 The original question – will eavesdropping C be hypnotised along with B – seems so simple against this principle.
 They probably will.